-How can the study of linguistics and literature provide insight into our sense of reality, identity and value systems?
-The programme comprises courses in English language and linguistics, as well as in British and American literature.
-Students can specialize in either linguistics or literature, defining their own research projects under supervision.
+How can the study of linguistics and literature provide insight into our sense of reality, identity and value systems and develop our understanding of the role of languages in the world and in the mind?
+The programme comprises courses in English language and linguistics, as well as in British and American literature and culture.
+Students can specialise in either linguistics or literature, defining their own research projects under supervision.
 We offer courses in both theoretical and experimental linguistics, as well as in early modern and modern literature.

 On completion of the study programme, students will have acquired: